top of page

 Directions:

-1. Place silicone molds on a cookie sheet or tray to help transfer them to the freezer and store without spilling
+1. Place silicone molds on a cookie sheet or tray (makes transferring to the freezer easier).

-5. Gently release the frozen treats and store in an airtight container or freezer bag for up to two months.
+4. Pop them out and store in an airtight container or freezer bag for up to 2 months.

 Comments